- 7.1 Extenuating Circumstances and Academic Appeals

 It is recommended that arrangements for the informal review be made with the instructor before returning to campus so that it can take place as early as possible in the term, in order to allow sufficient time for completion and submission of the formal reassessment by the deadline.

-To submit an appeal for reassessment beyond the deadline of twenty (20) business days, the student must appeal in writing to the Associate Dean, Academic.
-If approved to appeal late, student has twenty (20) business days after notification of approval to submit appeal for reassessment.
+To submit an appeal for reassessment beyond the deadline of twenty (20) business days, the student must meet with an Academic Advisor prior to submitting an appeal in writing to the Associate Dean, Undergraduate.
+If approved to appeal late, student has seven (7) business days after notification of approval to submit appeal for reassessment.
 The policy 7.4.1.1 Requests to Waive the Timeline applies in this case.

 7.4 Appeals to the Associate Dean, Undergraduate